mayalessa0/mayalessa0/README.md

 - 👋 Hi, I’m @mayalessa0
-- 👀 I’m interested in make a monye from programming
+- 👀 I’m interested in make a money from programming
 - 🌱 I’m currently learning REST API
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me +966554138482

 <!---
 mayalessa0/mayalessa0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.